Why King Charles III is delivering a rare speech in Canada

-King Charles III is coming to Canada to deliver a message: Canada is a sovereign nation distinct from the United States.
+King Charles III is set to deliver a pointed message during his upcoming visit to Canada, telling citizens that it is a sovereign nation, distinct from the United States.

-U.S. President Donald Trump’s repeated suggestion that the U.S. annex its northern neighbor prompted new Canadian Prime Minister Mark Carney to invite Charles to give the speech from the throne on Tuesday where he will lay out the Canadian government’s agenda when Parliament reopens.
+The visit, at the invitation of new Prime Minister Mark Carney, comes in response to repeated suggestions by US President Donald Trump that the US should annex its northern neighbour.

-The monarch is the head of state in Canada, which is a member of the British Commonwealth of former colonies.
+The King, as head of state of Canada, a member of the British Commonwealth, will address Parliament from the throne on Tuesday, outlining the government's agenda for the upcoming session.
+This symbolic act underscores Canada's independent status and its enduring ties to the monarchy.

 Why is Charles visiting Canada?